-You can never be too safe with your food, especially when your baby is young.
+You can never be too safe with your food, especially when your baby is young and their immune system is still developing.
 Here are a few tips to help you out:

-- Freezing – once your baby’s food has cooled down, freeze it as soon as possible.
-Your freezer should be -18ºC (0ºF) or below.
-Label foods with the date so you know when you made it.
+- Freezing – if you are making up a larger amount of baby food, once your baby’s food has cooled down, freeze it as soon as possible.
+Your freezer should be -18ºC or below.
+Freeze in covered small portions like ice-cube trays and once frozen pop out cubes and store in a sealed freezer bag.
+Make sure you label and date food, so you know when you made it.
+Use frozen baby food within 3-4 weeks.

-- Thawing – make sure food is completely thawed.
-You can let it thaw in fridge before a meal, heat it gently in a saucepan or defrost it in the microwave.
+- Thawing – Just defrost the number of food cubes for a single meal.
+You can let it thaw in the fridge before a meal, or defrost it in the microwave or reheat from frozen as below.

-- Avoid the refreeze – don’t refreeze meals that have already been frozen, and always throw away any of your baby's leftovers.
+- Avoid the refreeze or reheating again – don’t refreeze meals that have already been frozen, and always throw away any of your baby's reheated leftovers.